SomeoneElseOSM/SomeoneElse-vector-web-display/resources/README_svwd01.md

 See also the [schema](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md) readme and the [scripts](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/README.md) readme for this repository,

-The cartography here is basically a reimplementation of the raster maps at [map.atownsend.org.uk](https://map.atownsend.org.uk/).
+The cartography here started as a reimplementation of the raster maps at [map.atownsend.org.uk](https://map.atownsend.org.uk/), but has now evolved beyond that, including handling edge cases that the raster maps did not.
 The schema described [here](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md) broadly matches that from [here](https://github.com/SomeoneElseOSM/SomeoneElse-style), and the display code essentially reimplements [this](https://github.com/SomeoneElseOSM/openstreetmap-carto-AJT).
 That is in turn based on [openstreetmap-carto](https://github.com/gravitystorm/openstreetmap-carto) from circa 2014 (before cartography changes made that challenging to use in rural areas).

 There has been a _considerable_ consolidation of layers from the 76 or so in raster to 8 here.

-The lua processing code that produces the data that this style processes is shared with [sve01](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/), so the tags and values in the style .json may not even exist in OSM at all.
-See the schema readme for what actually gets extracted.
+The lua processing code that produces the data that this style processes is shared between [raster](https://map.atownsend.org.uk/maps/map/about.html) and [vector](https://map.atownsend.org.uk/maps/map/vector.html).
+The tags and values in the style .json may not even exist in OSM at all.
+See the schema readme for what actually gets extracted and how OSM tags get turned into the values in the .json.

-Most extracted data is displayed by this style at some zoom level; an exception is `boundary=administrative` polygons and centroids.
+Most data extracted by that schema is displayed by this style at some zoom level; an exception is `boundary=administrative` polygons and centroids.

+The [icons](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/tree/main/resources/svwd01_icons) used to create the sprites used by this style are copied from [source icons](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/tree/main/resources/svwd01_source_icons); they are shared with the [svwd03](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/resources/README_svwd03.md) shortbread style as well.
+Some icons (e.g. the double-height road shields) are only used in the svwd03 style, not here.

 ## Credits